 Who is eligible for a Suncorp Bank personal loan?

-- Must be an Australian resident
+- Must be a permanent Australian resident

 - Must be aged 18 years or over